DataDog/documentation/content/integrations/awsrds.md

   1. Enable Enhanced Monitoring for your RDS instance.
 This can either be done during instance creation or afterwards by choosing **Modify** under **Instance Actions**.
 We recommend choosing 15 for Monitoring Granularity.
   {{< img src="integrations/awsrds/rds-enhanced-install.png" alt="RDS enhanced install" >}}
-  2. From the IAM Management Console, click on **Encryption Keys**.
-Click the **Create Key** button.
+  2. Open the Encryption keys section of the AWS Identity and Access Management (IAM) console at https://console.aws.amazon.com/iam/home#encryptionKeys.
+  3. For Region, choose the appropriate AWS Region.
+Do not use the region selector in the navigation bar (top right corner).
+  4. Choose **Create Key**.
-  3. Enter an Alias for the key, such as `lambda-datadog-key`.
+  5. Enter an Alias for the key, such as `lambda-datadog-key`. *Note: An alias cannot begin with aws.
+Aliases that begin with aws are reserved by Amazon Web Services to represent AWS-managed CMKs in your account.*
-  4. Add the appropriate administrators and then users for the key.
+  6. Add the appropriate administrators and then users for the key.
 Ensure that you select yourself at least as a user.
-  5. Encrypt the key you just created by using the [AWS CLI][5], replacing \<KMS_KEY_NAME\> with the alias of the key you just created: `aws kms encrypt --key-id alias/<KMS_KEY_NAME> --plaintext '{"api_key":"<DATADOG_API_KEY>", "app_key":"<DATADOG_APP_KEY>"}'}`.
+  7. Encrypt the key you just created by using the [AWS CLI][5], replacing \<KMS_KEY_NAME\> with the alias of the key you just created: `aws kms encrypt --key-id alias/<KMS_KEY_NAME> --plaintext '{"api_key":"<DATADOG_API_KEY>", "app_key":"<DATADOG_APP_KEY>"}'}`.
 The command output will include two parts: a ciphertext blob followed by the key ID that starts with something similar to **arn:aws:kms**.
+  8. Copy the base-64 encoded, encrypted key (CiphertextBlob) to the `<KMS_ENCRYPTED_KEYS>` variable.
-  6. From the IAM Management Console, create a new role.
+  9. From the IAM Management Console, create a new role.
 Enter a name for the role, such as `lambda-datadog-post-execution`.
-  7. Select **AWS Lambda** from the AWS Service Roles list.
+  10. Select **AWS Lambda** from the AWS Service Roles list.
 You do not need to attach any policies at this time.
 Press the appropriate buttons to complete the role creation.
-  8. Click on the role you just created.
+  11. Click on the role you just created.
 Expand the Inline Policies section and click the link to create a policy.
 Choose **Custom Policy** and press the button to continue.
-  9. Enter a policy name, such as `lambda-datadog-policy`.
+  12. Enter a policy name, such as `lambda-datadog-policy`.
 For Policy Document, enter the following, replacing `<ENCRYPTION_KEY ARN>` with the ARN of the Encryption Key:
   {{< highlight json >}}
 {
   "Version": "2012-10-17",